 This page shows and let you customise the available InfoBox sets.

-Circling, Cruise, ...: There are three predefined InfoBox sets (Circling, Cruise, named AUX-1, AUX-2, and so on.
+Circling, Cruise, ...: There are three predefined InfoBox sets (Circling, Cruise, Final

-Final Glide).
+Glide).
 Additionally you can define up to five more InfoBox sets and name them as you want.
-By default they are needs.
+By default they are named AUX-1,